 Creating and Serving a VMFS Datastore on an ESXi Host

 DataCore Plug-in simplifies the process of provisioning a Datastore to an ESXi host.
-To create a new Datastore:
+To create a new Datastore, follow the steps below:

 1. Click the New Datastore button.
 The New Datastore dialog is displayed.